MatteCarra/AccA/README.md

 Always read/reread this reference prior to installing/upgrading this software.

-While no cats have been harmed, the author assumes no responsibility for anything that might break due to the use/misuse of it.
+While no cats have been harmed, the authors assume no responsibility for anything that might break due to the use/misuse of it.

-To prevent fraud, do NOT mirror any link associated with this project; do NOT share builds (zips)!
-Share official links instead.
+To prevent fraud, do NOT mirror any link associated with this project; do NOT share APKs!
+Share the official [releases link](https://github.com/MatteCarra/AccA/releases/) instead.